hupe13/extensions-leaflet-map-dsgvo/readme.md

 ### GDPR

-There is now an official [WordPress plugin](https://wordpress.org/plugins/dsgvo-leaflet-map/) and it is not necessary for you to use this one.
+There is now an official [WordPress plugin](https://wordpress.org/plugins/dsgvo-leaflet-map/) and it is not necessary for you to use this from Github.
 Unless you have a suggestion for an improvement or a new function and I ask you to test it.

 According to the GDPR, the user must actively agree if content is to be loaded from third-party servers.
 The WordPress plugins <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> and <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions for Leaflet Map</a> are loading content from the defined tile servers as well as unpkg.com.